nonsense-factory/hadamard/README.md

 Therefore we cannot show error correction with the above example.

-Included in this project is a python script that will demonstrate this property, along with a video demonstration that will show messages with length 5, which can be used to encode all english letters, and some punctuation.
+However increasing the size of the matrix will allow us to recover from errors, and this feature will be shown in detail through the included python script hadamard.py.
+There will also be a video to go along with the code.

 ## Sources: